 In order to exercise either right, a prescribed formal notice must be served on the freeholder and any intermediate landlords.
 The freeholder then needs to serve a counter notice within strict time scales or must either extend the lease or sell the freehold at the premium stated in the leaseholder’s notice.

 However, before the notice is served a valuation must be undertaken, so that a premium can be entered in the notice.
 This valuation is known as the leasehold valuation.
+At Leasehold Valuations we specialise in leasehold valuation services and so why not give us a call?

 The freeholder then undertakes his own leasehold valuation so that his formal response can be sent.